vvalls/Acceleration/README.md

 # Acceleration.jl

 This repository contains a Julia package with multiple first-order algorithms for convex programs.
-The following is quick example of how to use the package:
+The following is quick example of how to use the packaget to solve a linear regression problem:

 ```julia
 using Acceleration